How to do market research for a startup (with examples)

 Use target market research tools

-Step 5: Be prepared to make big, but well-informed decisions
+6. Be prepared to make big, but well-informed decisions

 The success of any startup heavily depends on whether they’re willing to listen to their target market or not.
-Let’s look at examples of two tech giants who paved the way for tonnes of startups and set an example in conducting and using market research to transform their business.

 Example 1: the board game maker that won big with market research

 Before coming across Attest, Big Potato Games was cobbling together insights from social media and Google Analytics—not ideal when you want a comprehensive picture of your market.

 An example of what they uncovered through market research was that mums view board games as a way of getting the family together, while young adults saw it more as a way to socialise with friends.